mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/ui-components/content/combobox.md

 ### Customizing the Textbox Label

+There are several different ways to customize the label that is displayed in the textbox portion of the combobox.

+By default, before the textbox has been interacted with, the textbox will display the label projected into the textbox that uses the `boxLabel` directive.
+After this first interaction, the textbox will take on one of the behaviors described below depending on how it is configured.

+One exception to this if any of the options are selected before the first interaction (via their `selected` input), the textbox will display either a count label or a custom label if one of those two options are configured.

 #### Displaying selected options

 By default, the textbox portion of the combobox will display the label(s) of the selected options in